Are You an Engaged Student?

 Please browse the lists of Community Service Organizations to learn more about the many service-based organizations in our community that rely on volunteers.
-Information about each organization comes directly from that agency’s website, brochure, or volunteer application.
-Our list is not comprehensive and may need updating.
-If you know of any updates required or a local service-based organization that should be included, please contact the Service Learning Coordinator (Kate Santhuff, 910.362.7594, email@example.com)
+Information about each organization comes directly from that agency’s website, brochure or volunteer application.
+Please contact us if you know of organizations that need to be included.